enock00/Alx_DjangoLearnLab/django_blog/README.md

 users will logout and will be redirected to homepage.
 # Profile management
 When the user login, he/she will be able to edit profile picture and username.

+# Post Features
+Create post → only when logged in
+Edit post → only when you are the author
+Delete post → only when you are the author
+View posts → everyone can view list & detail pages Navigation links → all links between views work